 - Value-Added Supplier: Apio has structured its business as a marketer and seller of fresh-cut and whole value-added produce.
-It is focused on developing its Eat Smart® brand name for all of its fresh-cut and whole value-added products.
-As retail grocery and club store chains consolidate, Apio is well positioned as a single source of a broad range of products. - Reduced Farming Risks: Apio reduces its farming risk by not taking ownership of farmland, and instead, contracts with growers for produce and charges for services that include cooling, shipping and marketing.
-The year-round sourcing of produce is a key component to both the traditional produce business as well as the fresh-cut and whole value-added processing business.

-- Lower Cost Structure: Apio has strategically invested in the rapidly growing fresh-cut and whole value-added business.
+It is focused on developing its Eat Smart® brand and the Doleâ brand for all of its fresh-cut and whole value-added products.
+As retail grocery and club store chains consolidate, Apio is well positioned as a single source of a broad range of products. - Reduced Farming Risks: Apio reduces its farming risk by not taking ownership of farmland, and instead, contracts with growers for produce.
+The year-round sourcing of produce is a key component to the fresh-cut and whole value-added processing business. - Lower Cost Structure: Apio has strategically invested in the rapidly growing fresh-cut and whole value-added business.
 Apio's 49,000 square foot value-added processing plant is automated with state-of-the-art vegetable processing equipment.
 Virtually all of Apio's value-added products utilize Landec's proprietary Intelimer packaging technology.
 Our strategy is to operate one large central processing facility in one of California's largest, lowest cost growing regions (Santa Maria Valley) and use packaging technology to allow for the nationwide delivery of fresh produce products. - Export Capability: Apio is uniquely positioned to benefit from the growth in export sales to Asia and Europe over the next decade with its export business, CalEx.
-Through CalEx, Apio is currently one of the largest U.S. exporters of broccoli to Asia and has recently launched its iceless products to Asia using proprietary Intelimer packaging technology. - Expanded Product Line Using Technology: Apio, through the use of Landec's Intelimer packaging technology, is in the early stages of introducing its technology in the whole produce business.
-Its introduction of iceless packaging for broccoli crowns in November 2000 was the beginning of a conversion from the traditional packing and shipping of whole produce, which relied heavily on ice, to iceless products utilizing the Intelimer packaging technology.
-New iceless packaging is available for various broccoli products and green onions.
+Through CalEx, Apio is currently one of the largest U.S. exporters of broccoli to Asia and is selling its iceless products to Asia using proprietary Intelimer packaging technology. - Expanded Product Line Using Technology: Apio, through the use of Landec's Intelimer packaging technology, is introducing on average twelve new value-added products each year.
+These new product offerings range from various sizes of fresh-cut bagged products, to vegetable trays, to